 The firm will be increasing its trainee intake to eight in 2019.

 How to get an Orrick training contract

 Applicants have to list all their academic achievements to date, from GCSEs all the way up to GDL and LPC grades if applicable.
-Grades for each module studied at degree-level are also expected.
-Kasprowiak tells us “we don’t have any kind of automatic sifting criteria.”
+Grades for each module studied at degree level are also expected.
+Recruitment director Halina Kasprowiak tells us: “We don’t have any kind of automatic sifting criteria.”
 She goes on to say that a 2:2 degree isn’t a deal-breaker, but such an application must stand out in other ways, and supporting academics (A levels or GDL scores, for example) must be impressive.

-The form also includes a covering letter prompted by a few open-ended questions on a candidate’s interests, hobbies and aspirations.
+The form also includes a covering letter prompted by a few open-ended questions.
 “We pay particular attention to the covering letter,” says Kasprowiak.
 “We’re looking for people who have really thought it through, who write well and get their points across succinctly.”